sergiusens/snappy-docs/build-snaps/syntax.md

 ### General metadata

-The following keys are used to declare the general metadata of your snap: how it will be presented to users, its version, development status and how the store should consider it (ready for a release in the `stable` channel or not).
+The following keys are used to declare the general metadata of your snap: how it will be presented to users, its version, development status and how the Snap Store should consider it (ready for a release in the `stable` channel or not).

 * `name` (string)
   The name of the resulting snap.